 By default, Galera Cluster replicates data between each node without encrypting it.
 This is generally acceptable when the cluster nodes runs on the same host or in networks where security is guaranteed through other means.
-However, in cases where the cluster nodes exist on separate networks or they are in a high-risk network, the lack of encryption does introduce security concerns as a malicious actor could potentially eavesdrop on the traffic as it is sent over the network between them.
+However, in cases where the cluster nodes exist on separate networks or they are in a high-risk network, the lack of encryption does introduce security concerns as a malicious actor could potentially eavesdrop on the traffic or get a complete copy of the data by triggering an SST.

 To mitigate this concern, Galera Cluster allows you to encrypt data in transit as it is replicated between each cluster node using the Transport Layer Security (TLS) protocol.
 TLS was formerly known as Secure Socket Layer (SSL), but strictly speaking the SSL protocol is a predecessor to TLS and, that version of the protocol is now considered insecure.
 The documentation still uses the term SSL often and for compatibility reasons TLS-related server system and status variables still use the prefix

 ssl_, but internally, MariaDB only supports its secure successors.

 In order to secure connections between the cluster nodes, you need to ensure that all servers were compiled with TLS support.
 See Secure Connections Overview to determine how to check whether a server was compiled with TLS support.

 For each cluster node, you also need a certificate, private key, and the Certificate Authority (CA) chain to verify the certificate.
 If you want to use self-signed certificates that are created with OpenSSL, then see Certificate Creation with OpenSSL for information on how to create those.

 In order to enable TLS for Galera Cluster's replication traffic, there are a number of wsrep_provider_options that you need to set, such as: